-“The propensity for facial recognition technology to endanger civil rights and civil liberties substantially outweighs its purported benefits… and the technology will exacerbate racial injustice and threaten our ability to live free of continuous government monitoring.”
+“The propensity for face recognition devices technology to endanger civil rights and civil liberties substantially outweighs its purported benefits… and the technology will exacerbate racial injustice and threaten our ability to live free of continuous government monitoring.”

 –Stop Secret Surveillance ordinance, San Francisco